Crissy Rock: I'm a Celebrity...Get Me Out of Here!

 Rock took part in the 11th series of I'm a Celebrity...Get Me Out of Here!.
 She came 6th and left on Day 19.
 On 8 December 2011, days after returning from Australia, she appeared on Gabby Logan's Channel 5 show Live with Gabby in which she reflected on her 19 days in the jungle, her weight loss and her DVD.

 Publications

 Rock published her autobiography, This Heart Within Me Burns, in 2011.
 The book, ghostwritten by author Ken Scott, was a bestseller in Britain, and Rock went on a book signing tour to promote it.
 The sales for the hardback edition hit 35,000, and it was subsequently released in paperback.
 This Heart Within Me Burns was described as "an inspirational piece of literature".

 Encouraged by this success, Rock teamed up with Ken Scott again to pen the first of a series of novels centring on fictional journalist Samantha Kerr.
 The first book, Revenge Is Sweeter Than Flowing Honey, was published in February 2014.
 Ken Scott has recently written: "Look out for more Sam Kerr in the not too distant future", suggesting that there are more books in the pipeline.

+Personal life

+After the death of her grandfather who subjected her to years of sexual abuse, aged sixteen Rock was raped by the relative of a neighbour, which resulted in her getting pregnant.
+Shortly after, she began dating Philip Shaw whom she married in 1975 to help mask the fact she was pregnant.
+Shaw subjected Rock to years of physical and mental abuse, including attempted drowning, and he pushed a pregnant Rock down the stairs of their marital home resulting in her giving birth at six months pregnant.

+Rock divorced Shaw in 1983, and in 1989, she married her second husband, who is not named in her autobiography.
+Rock's second husband became a chronic alcoholic resulting in Rock having to be his carer; the marriage subsequently ended in divorce.
+In 2018, Rock married Julian Buck, whom she had met in the garden of a hotel whilst filming Benidorm; in 2025, Rock announced via social media that she and Buck had separated.